martoscloudarchitect/AzureOpenAI_API_Keyless_Calls_POC/README.md

     AZURE_AI_ENDPOINT_VERSION=2024-XX-XX
     AZURE_AI_CHAT_MODEL=gpt-4o
     ```
-2. Install dependencies:
-    ```bash
-    pip install -r requirements.txt
-    ```
-3. Use a virtual environment to ensure:
+2. Use a virtual environment to ensure:
    -  Always create a virtual environment per project: You only install what you need.

     ```bash